AdobeDocs/experience-platform.en/help/sources/tutorials/api/create/marketing-automation/oracle-netsuite-activities.md

 ## Connect [!DNL Oracle NetSuite Activities] to Platform using the [!DNL Flow Service] API

-The following outlines the steps you need to make in order to authenticate your [!DNL Oracle NetSuite Activities] source, create a source connection, and create a dataflow to bring your events data to Experience Platform.
+Follow the guide below to learn how to authenticate your [!DNL Oracle NetSuite Activities] source, create a source connection, and create a dataflow to bring your events data to Experience Platform.

 ### Create a base connection {#base-connection}

-A base connection retains information between your source and Platform, including your source's authentication credentials, the current state of the connection, and your unique base connection ID.
+A base connection retains information between your source and Experience Platform, including your source's authentication credentials, the current state of the connection, and your unique base connection ID.
 The base connection ID allows you to explore and navigate files from within your source and identify the specific items that you want to ingest, including information regarding their data types and formats.

 To create a base connection ID, make a POST request to the `/connections` endpoint while providing your [!DNL Oracle NetSuite Activities] authentication credentials as part of the request body.